 to publish and promote the standards supported by CLARIN;

-to make an annual workplan;

-to advise the Board of Directors in all matters related to standards
+to advise the BoD in all matters related to standards

-The Standards Committee develops an annual work plan.
-Every year the Standards Committee prepares an overview of the state of the standards issues in the implementation of the CLARIN infrastructure for the General Assembly (GA) to be submitted to the BoD one month before the GA meeting takes place.
+Every year the Standards Committee prepares an annual work plan and an overview of the standards issues in relation to the implementation of the CLARIN infrastructure.
+The work plan will be reviewed by the BoD.Both the plan and the overview are shared with the General Assembly (GA).
+They are to be submitted to the BoD one month before the GA meeting takes place.

 Article 2 Membership